libbierose/VofM/README.md

 # Viewer Of The Month Dashboard

+## About

+Viewer Of The Month (VofM) is a Twitch dashboard and automation suite for tracking, displaying, and celebrating your most engaged viewers.
+It features a modern web dashboard, OBS overlays, and deep integration with Streamer.Bot for real-time stats and automation.

+-  **Dashboard**: A web-based interface for viewing the current leaderboard, podium, all-time winners, and detailed user stats.
+Includes settings for customizing how points are awarded and displayed.
+-  **stats.cs**: A C# script for Streamer.Bot that calculates and manages viewer stats, such as points, redemptions, chat activity, and watch time.
+-  **websocket.cs**: A C# script for Streamer.Bot that enables real-time communication between Streamer.Bot and the dashboard via WebSocket, allowing instant updates to the leaderboard and overlays.
+-  **.lra file**: A pre-packaged Streamer.Bot action import file to quickly set up all required actions and triggers.

+With VofM, you can:

+-  Reward your most loyal viewers with a live-updating leaderboard and podium
+-  Display stats and overlays in OBS
+-  Automate point tracking and winner selection with Streamer.Bot
+-  Customize point logic, streaks, and more

 A web dashboard for managing and displaying Twitch Viewer Of The Month leaderboards, podiums, and user stats.
 Built with JavaScript, jQuery, Bootstrap, and DataTables.
 Integrates with Streamer.Bot and a WebSocket backend.

 ## Features